The little girls had a tea party in the living room with Jemima and Mrs. Tiggywinkle.

 We tried lingonberry jam, lemonade (for him) , tea (for me), and vinaigrette.

 We also had Wisconsin cheese curds and I ordered Swedish meatballs.

 My Knight had to help me finish off my plate!

 Too much good food!

 And while this isn't really as pretty, I had to take this shot of the big city (trying desperately to remember if it was Milwaukee or Chicago) on our way home.
 Doesn't the sky look ominous?

 It was a bit surreal to be driving through with it looking like that....

 Well, that has to be all for now, as my little girls are up, and demanding attention.

 I am a Catholic wife and mother, married to my Knight for twelve years.
-We live with our six children in an old farmhouse ( the original part of which was built around 1858) way out in the country.
+We live with our seven children in an old farmhouse ( the original part of which was built around 1858) way out in the country.
 I am thirty-four years old and there are few things I enjoy more than snuggling up on the couch with my little ones, a good book, and a nice hot cup of tea (~or coffee;)!